 When this occurs, the courts can appoint guardians to children in need.
 Serving as a guardian is a very important responsibility requiring a careful understanding of family law.
-To learn more about the rights and responsibilities of minors and their guardians, call the Schlegel Law Group’s experienced Orlando guardianship lawyers at 407-953-9726.
+To learn more about the rights and responsibilities of minors and their guardians, call the Schlegel Law Group’s experienced Orlando guardianship lawyers.

 Who can be a Guardian?